maxmin13/aws-datacenter/README.md

 - a relational database

 The HTTPS certificates for the Load Balancer and the Admin web site are validated by Let's Encrypt CA.

+A domain registration request is submitted to AWS for the domain maxmin13.it the first time the application scripts are run.
+The cost of the domain registration is automatically billed to the current AWS account.

 Workspace: